SpikeInterface/spikesorters/README.md

 # SpikeSorters

-SpikeSorters is a package of the SpikeInterface project that was designed run severale spike sorting software within the same framework.
+SpikeSorters is a package of the SpikeInterface project that provides Python-based wrappers and a straightforward interface for running many popular spike sorting algorithms.

 ## Getting Started